Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Experiments

 \subsection{Implementation Details}

 In our experiments, all pre-trained models are based on ST-GCN~\cite{STGCN} with $16$ hidden channels as the backbone.
+The preprocessing steps closely follow those used in CrosSCLR and AimCLR.
+This involves removing invalid frames from skeleton sequences, resizing sequences to $50$ frames using linear interpolation, and transforming coordinates into relative coordinates.
+We also compute the distribution of missing joints ($\mathbf{B}$) in the data.

 For training, we employ the Adam optimizer~\cite{kingma2014adam} and use the CosineAnnealing scheduler with a total of $150$ epochs for both representation learning and downstream tasks.
 Our batch size is set to $128$.
 The learning rate is set to $5e{-}3$.